Pazran/Federated-Model-Build-Automation/README.md

     - Generate all federated model in the list.

 ## AUTHOR
-Janet Jasintha Lopez (janetjasintha.lopez@exyte.net)
+Lawrenerno Jinkim
-Lawrenerno Jinkim (lawrenerno.jinkim@exyte.net)
+Janet Jasintha Lopez